oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 **DRCP Pool Names**

 From Oracle Database 23ai, multiple DRCP pools can be created by setting a pool name at DRCP pool creation time.
-Applications can then specifiy which DRCP pool to use by passing the ``pool_name`` parameter during connection, or connection pool, creation, for example:
+Applications using python-oracledb Thin mode can specify which DRCP pool to use by passing the ``pool_name`` parameter during connection or connection pool creation, for example:

 .. code-block:: python